YourmixJNR/LinkifyHub/README.md

 - URL Shortener: Create shortened links from long URLs with one click.
 - File Uploader: Drag and drop files for instant link generation.
-- URL Extractor: Gather all URLs from text or files effortlessly.
+- URL Extractor: Gather all Image \ Video URLs from webpage effortlessly.
 - Responsive Design: Enjoy a seamless user experience across various devices.

 ## Technologies Used